nguyenvinhlinh/Mining-Rig-Monitor-Document/docs/index.md

 ---
 There are two three tiers regarding monitoring mining rigs.

-- commander
+- Commander
-- sentry
+- Sentry
-- mining rig:
+- Mining rig:
-    - gpu miner
+    - GPU miner
-    - cpu miner
+    - CPU miner
-    - asic miner
+    - ASIC miner

 The source code is focusing on the `commander` and `sentry`.
 There is one `commander` for mining farm, and many `sentry`.
 A sentry is installed on each `gpu miner`/ `cpu miner`.
 On the other hand, one sentry can monitor many `asic miner`.